graphic representing integrating Roadmunk and Jira

 The first (and cheaper) option Roadmunk gives you is a one-way integration with Jira.

-Essentially this means you are exclusively passing Jira data into Roadmunk.
-Any changes you make in Roadmunk will not sync back and update Jira.
+One-way syncing allow you to pass Jira data onto Roadmunk.
+However, any changes you make in Roadmunk will not sync back and update Jira.
+This approach comes with its drawbacks, reducing the functionality to a mere data upload.

-Thirdly, if someone forgets to make an update or inputs an error then you will have conflicts between the information in Roadmunk, and Jira, meaning you have lost that single source of truth that an integration should give you.
+• Thirdly, if someone forgets to make an update or inputs an error then you will have conflicts between the information in Roadmunk, and Jira, meaning you have lost that single source of truth that an integration should give you.
+This is true for supplementary data too such as Jira testing and QA logs.

-Obviously this restricted approach also largely wipes out the benefits that Roadmunk should be giving you, as a collaborative roadmapping tool where you can share, collaborate on, add to, and update items on your roadmap with your team and wider stakeholders.
+Two ways syncing makes for a collaborative roadmapping tool where you can share, edit, add to, and update items on your roadmap with your team and wider stakeholders.
+You can trust that these changes in your roadmap tool can also get pushed to Jira, reducing

 In my view, if you’re sensible, you will want a two-way integration (also called a bi-directional integration) between Roadmunk and Jira.